mikechambers/dcli/src/dclistat/README.md

 Command line tool for querying Destiny 2 PVP stats.

-The application takes a list of stat types and returns a comma seperated list of the corresponding data for that stat and the specificed parameters.
+The application takes a list of stat types and returns a comma separated list of the corresponding data for that stat and the specificed parameters.

 dclistat pulls its data from the local Destiny 2 activity database store.
 Data can be synced using using [dclisync](https://github.com/mikechambers/dcli/tree/main/src/dclisync) or by passing the --sync flag to dclistat.